9 Days Classic Lhasa to Everest Base Camp Tour from Chengdu

 After arriving in Gyantse, you can spend some time taking photos of the ancient city of Gyantse.
 From Gyantse to Shigatse, you will pass by green (in summer) and golden (in autumn) Tibetan barley fields and countless farms.

-Finally, we will arrive in Shigatse, the second-largest city in Tibet.
+Finally, you will arrive in Shigatse, the second-largest city in Tibet.
 After checking in to the hotel, you can take a good rest and prepare for the next day’s trip to Mount Everest.

 Stay overnight in Shigatse.